-Performance Measure 2018/19 Actual 2018/19 Target Status 2017/18 Outturn Trend ED01 - Planning applications: Major applications determined within 13 weeks or as agreed extension 87.5% 75% G 96.4% + Commentary: Figure above government baseline figure of 70% of applications to be determined.
-Beyond the 13 week period applications provision can be made with applicants to extend determination period to allow for satisfactory outcome.
-Where this provision/agreement cannot be made the applicants have a right to appeal against non-determination.
-No appeals were made on this basis.
-ED02 - Planning applications: Non Major (Minor or Other) applications determined within 8 weeks or as agreed extension 83.6% 75% G 77.6% • Commentary: Overall a consistent performance through outturn shows slight tail off in performance following loss hold base argets through last quarter ED03 - Percentage of Major planning applications processed within 13 weeks or as agreed extension over the last 24 months 87.57% 75% G 95% + Commentary: Government baseline figure of percentage of applications to be determined in given time scale has changed over the last two years.
-From previously 60% to 70% March 17 to 70% January 2018 over rolling two year period.
-The figures have exceeded the figures.
-Beyond the 13 week period applications provision can be made with applicants to extend determination period to allow for satisfactory outcome.
-Where this provision/agreement cannot be made the applicants have a right to appeal against non-determination.
-No appeals were made on this basis.
-ED04 - Percentage of Non Major planning applications processed within 8 weeks or as agreed extension over the last 24 months 81% 75% G 85.5% +
+Performance Measure 2018/19 Actual 2018/19 Target Status 2017/18 Outturn Trend ED01 - Planning applications: Major applications determined within 13 weeks or as agreed extension 87.5% 75% G 96.4% Commentary: Figure above government baseline figure of provision can be made with applicants to extend determine cannot be made the applicants have a right to appeal against the commentary. nation period to allov v for satisfactory out come.
+Whe ere this provision/agr ED02 - Planning applications: Non Major (Minor or Other) applications determined within 8 weeks or as agreed extension 83.6% 75% G 77.6% • Commentary: Overall a consistent performance throughoutturn shows slight tail off in performance following loss hold base targets through last of quarter ED03 - Percentage of Major planning applications processed within 13 weeks or as agreed extension over the last 24 months 87.57% 75% G 95% • Commentary: Government baseline figure of percentage two years.
+From previously 60% to 70% March 17 to 70% figures.
+Beyond the 13 week period applications provision satisfactory outcome.
+Where this provision/agreement can No appeals were made on this basis.
+6 January 2018 over n can be made with rolling two year per applicants to extend od.
+The fig determina ures have exceeded tion period to allow f I the or ED04 - Percentage of Non Major planning applications processed within 8 weeks or as agreed extension over the last 24 months 81% 75% G 85.5% +

 Performance Measure 2018/19 Actual 2018/19 Target Status 2017/18 Outturn Trend Commentary: Government baseline figure of percentage two years.
-From previously 60% to 70% March 17 to 709 Beyond the 8 week period applications provision can be outcome.
-Where this provision/agreement cannot be ma were made on this basis. % January 2018 over made with applicants rolling two year per s to extend determination iod.
-The fig ation perio gures here exceed the discrete the discrete discre he figures. ctory ED05 - Percentage of Major planning applications overturned on appeal over the last 24 months 2.27% 10% G New measure N/A Commentary: One residential application in the past 24 r months which was ov verturned on appeal.
+From previously 60% to 70% March 17 to 70% Beyond the 8 week period applications provision can be outcome.
+Where this provision/agreement cannot be mawere made on this basis. % January 2018 over made with applicants rolling two year per to extend determina iod.
+The fig ation perio gures here exceed to d to allow for satisfa he figures. ctory ED05 - Percentage of Major planning applications overturned on appeal over the last 24 months 2.27% 10% G New measure N/A Commentary: One residential application in the past 24 r months which was ov erturned on appeal.
 ED06 - Planning Appeals: Percentage of Non Major Planning applications overturned on appeal over the last 24 months of an authority's total number of decisions on applications 0.3% 9% G New Measure N/A Commentary: The percentage of appeals allowed is belo decision making. w the national avera ge and is representa tive of the quality and consiste ncy of ED07 - Building Control: The percentage of building regulation applications where a decision notice is issued within the eight week statutory period.
-100% 100% G 98.1% • Commentary: The 100% performance target was achiev measure. ed by ensuring all sta aff were aware of the procedure es and timescale to r neet this ED08 - Percentage of Land Charges search returns sent within 10 working days.
-96% 90% G 90.34% •
+100% 100% G 98.1% 1 Commentary: The 100% performance target was achieve measure. ed by ensuring all sta off were aware of the procedure es and timescale to r meet this ED08 - Percentage of Land Charges search returns sent within 10 working days.
+96% 90% G 90.34% 1